sanjidnet/sanjidnet.github.io/Business/_posts/2021-08-24-interview-how-to.md

 ## Make sure you are not lacking substance or depth
 ## Make sure you are not too confident for what you were providing
+## Interview notes should never be about: what would be the answer to potential questions.
+    It should be about coming up with many many stories so that you can fit them in potential quesitons.